rbind/yutani/content/post/2018-06-09-plot-osm-tiles.md

 zoom <- zoom + 2
 ```

-(To do this correctly, I guess the zoom level should be determined by the size of the plot canvas, not the bbox.)
+(I'm not sure how to do this correctly, I guess the zoom level should be determined by the size of the plot canvas, not the bbox.)

 ### `x` and `y`